Introduction | Website | Publications | ‘Office wall’ | Interviews | Formal biography

 Mike was elected Fellow of the Institution of Electrical Engineers (now IET) in 1997, Fellow of the British Computer Society in 1999, and Fellow of the Royal Academy of Engineering in 1999.
 He has been a Visiting Professor in the Department of Computer Science at the University of Warwick since 1999.

-Since taking early retirement in 2010, Mike writes software for embedded systems, avionics, and desktop applications, and continues to contribute to the C language and other standards.
+Since taking early retirement in 2010, Mike writes software for embedded systems, avionics, mapping, and desktop applications.
+He continues to contribute to the C language standard and is the Editor of the current ‘2018’ revision of IEEE 754.